SixFiveSoftware/CoreMotionDemo/CoreMotionDemo.md

 Run.

 Let's calculate our rate.
-Because the Pedometer returns cumulative data from our start date, we need to calculate the time diffs manually.
+Because the Pedometer returns cumulative data from our start date, we need to calculate the time and distance diffs manually.

 Create lastDistance and lastUpdatedDate property.